timetimiri/createLiveUSB/README.md

 OS X only.

-Tool to quickly create live USBs within the command line.
+Tool to quickly create live USBs frmo the command line.